 Direct contact is direct communication, whether in-person or through things like telephone calls, texts, emails, social media messages.
 Indirect contact is broader: these are communications that aren’t person-to-person but are meant to communicate nonetheless.
 It can look like telling a friend to convey a message to the other person, or it could be a Tweet or a Facebook post about that other person.

 A No Contact Letter creates space between people.
 It can be necessary because there are concerns about security, and well-being.
 It doesn’t mean that you can’t be in the same spaces—cafeterias, classrooms, even parties—but that if you see the other person, treat them like any other stranger that you wouldn’t engage.
 That can be difficult, and resources on campus like the Dean of Students Office and Student Health and Wellness – Mental Health can help you with planning ahead for these situations.
 The Dean of Students office can also assist you if you and the other person do share a class, residence hall, student group or a work location and need help in ensuring those spaces are respected as well.

 A No Contact Letter is not a disciplinary action, and not a criminal order.
 It is a directive from UConn, and both students are expected to comply with it.
-If any student violates a No Contact Letter, that is considered a violation of The Student Code, and the student violating the order will face additional investigation and disciplinary action as a result.
+If any student is alleged to have violated a No Contact Letter, that may be considered a violation of The Student Code, and the student violating the order may face additional investigation and disciplinary action as a result.